jackyzha0/jackyzha0.github.io/content/posts/paid-open-source.md

 There are two main ways we can look at code.
 The first of which is *static* code.
 Code that, on its own, does nothing but exists as an archive.
 Others can copy and download the code without incurring any additional costs to the author.
 For the maintainers, it should make no difference in regards to cost whether 10 or 10,000 people use it.

 This type of code is a pool resource or [public good](thoughts/public%20goods.md), it is
-1. **Non-rivalry.** My ability to copy the code doesn’t affect your ability to copy it.
+1. **Non-rivalrous.** My ability to copy the code doesn’t affect your ability to copy it.
 (This isn’t exactly true due to some marginal costs but I’ll discuss this later)
 2. **Non-excludable.** If someone has a copy of the code, it is very difficult to prevent them from sharing that code with others.

 Any code that is in this state is easy to share, copy, and distribute.
 This is the type of code that lives dormant on Github, on StackOverflow answers, and in GitHub’s Arctic Vault[^2].
 However, the main purpose of consuming code is not to simply read and study it, but to actually use it and to let it interact with other code.